kryter/barnstorm/docs/project-setup.md

 }
 ```

-Now with the project setup completed, we can start [writing tests!](./writing-tests.md)
+Now with the project setup completed, we can begin our [test setup](./test-setup.md).